sbl1996/ygo-agent/README.md

 #### GLIBC and GLIBCXX version conflict
 Mostly, it is because your `libstdc++` from `$CONDA_PREFIX` is older than the system one, while xmake compiles libraries with the system one and you run programs with the `$CONDA_PREFIX` one.
 If so, you can delete the old `libstdc++` from `$CONDA_PREFIX` (backup it first) and make a soft link to the system one.

-#### Other xmake issues
+#### Other issues
 Open a new terminal and try again.
-God bless you.
+If you still encounter issues, you can join the [Discord channel](https://discord.gg/EqWYj4G4Ys) for help.

 ## Evaluation